ISUgenomics/bioinformatics-workbook/dataAnalysis/GenomeAnnotation/Secreted_Protein_Prediction_with_SignalP_and_TMHMM.md

 # create a faidx index of our proteins to subtract the signal peptide from the fasta of secreted proteins
 ml samtools;samtools faidx YourSpecies_proteins.fasta

-#creates a small script to extract each secreted protein with the signal peptide truncated from the sequnce.
+#creates a small script to extract each secreted protein with the signal peptide truncated from the sequnce, if your fasta header was only one string.
 awk '$2=="SP"{print $1"\t"$7}'  Signalp6_out/prediction_results.txt|sed -e 's/\.//g' -e 's/-/\t/g' |awk -F"\t" '{print "samtools faidx YourSpecies_proteins.fasta "$1":"$3"- >>SignalPeptidesSubtracted6.fasta"}' >ExtractSignalPContainingProts6.sh

 sh ExtractSignalPContainingProts6.sh